robchendev/FRET/README.md

   - [License](#license)

 ## Demonstration
 I'm making some gifs and videos that demonstrate this bot's functionality.

 ## Getting Started
 Clone this repository to your system, install Node.js v16.6+, npm, and Discord.js v13.

 If you plan on using this F.R.E.T.'s code for contributing/testing, or for your own purposes, you need to create your Discord application [here](https://discord.com/developers/applications).
 Additionally, you can always lean on the [documentation for Discord.js](https://discord.js.org/#/docs/discord.js/stable/general/welcome), or [the guide](https://discordjs.guide/#before-you-begin).

+### Secrets
 F.R.E.T. uses MongooseJS to store it's data in MongoDB as a JSON schema.
-You only need to provide a secrets.json (described below) your MongoDB database connection string to use the database, given that you've made one for free already.
+You only need to provide a `secrets.json` (described below) your MongoDB database connection string to use the database, given that you've made one for free already.

-This code uses two tokens, "Token" and "Mongo", as described in secrets-example.json.
-Rename this file secrets.json and edit the fields:
+This code uses two tokens, "Token" and "Mongo", as described in `secrets-example.json`.
+Create a copy of this file and name it `secrets.json`, then, edit the fields:

-1. Replace the "Token" value in that file with your application's bot token - it is what the F.R.E.T. will use to sign into Discord.
+1. Replace the `Token` value in that file with your application's bot token - it is what the F.R.E.T. will use to sign into Discord.
-2. Replace the "Mongo" value with your MongoDB's database connection string.
+2. Replace the `Mongo` value with your MongoDB's database connection string.

-If you are to use this code in your public github repositories, do not share your secrets.json file.
+If you are to use this code in your public github repositories, do not share your `secrets.json` file.
 It will give other people access to your Discord bot and your database.
 Though, github will likely recognize this and warn you before anyone does.

+### Developer's Configuration
+Under the folder `configurations` you'll notice a file named `flux.prod.json`.
+This file contains IDs used in Discord for your bot, guild, roles, channels, etc. You may create a `flux.dev.json` file in the same folder by copying `flux.prod.json` to change all of the IDs and test everything in your own server.
+This is your personal development configuration and it will be ignored.
+Be careful not to modify the `flux.prod.json` file.
+Any pull requests modifying it without explicit permission in the focal issue of the PR will be closed without merging.

+### Configuration Handler
+In the module defined in `commandHandler.js`, you'll notice a property named `isDebug`, this should be set to true for local development, and false when deploying.
+This determines which flux configuration is loaded at runtime.

+### Run F.R.E.T.
+Locally
-Run F.R.E.T. by using the command:
+Run F.R.E.T. by using one of the following commands:

     node .
+    npm start

 ## Commands